|Sigil||A red rose and a white rose|

 Unless stated otherwise, all information herein is taken from The Wheel of Time Roleplaying Game, Chapter 12.

 Like all of the Borderlands, Arafel became a nation near the beginning of the War of the Hundred Years.
-The governors of the five northern provinces met; the outcome of this meeting was an agreement to form five stable nations.
-The purpose of these nations was to defend the rest of the continent against the Blight, and therefore protecting the peace of the land.
-Much f the Last Battle takes place in Arafel, at the Field of Merrilor (AMoL, Ch.
-37).
+Concerned about the ongoing war, the governors of the five northern provinces held a meeting; the outcome of this meeting was an agreement to form five independent nations.
+Because the purpose of these nations was both to work together against the Blight and to protect themselves against the fighting in the southlands, for the most part Arafel did not take part in the war outside of self-defence (TWoTRPG, Ch.
+12).

 The first Queen of Arafel was Mahira Svetanya.